gideonrynn/feed-harvey-food-logger-hw13/README.md

 # Usage

 The Feed Harvey app is a plant-feeding app that uses node, handlebars, express and mysql.
-It allows users to add food to the site and click a button to indicate the food they entered has been eaten by "Harvey," who will grow in size eat time when fed.
+It allows users to add food to the site and click a button to indicate the food they entered has been eaten by "Harvey," who will grow in size each time when fed.
 All food - devoured or not - will be stored in a sql database.

 Application can initiated in the command line.
 For this example, Heroku is used the run the application in the browser.